RHoKAustralia/care-to-compare-search-api/README.md

     mongo
 ```

-> Note: the second volume mount points where you have checked out the `care-to-compare-search-api` repo.
+> Note: The second volume mount points where you have checked out the `care-to-compare-search-api` repo.

+> Note: If you have already imported data in you need to drop the Mongo policies collection i.e. db.policies.drop()

 Import the policy data:
 ```bash